Akhil2665/jobfinder/README.md

 In this project, let's build a **Jobby App** by applying the concepts we have learned till now.
+// These are the lists used in the application.
+You can move them to any component needed.//
+//failure view not getting error loader is keep loading...//

 ### Refer to videos below: